 If you are a residential property owner in the process of selling or performing major improvements, then the requirements of the Residential Water Conservation Ordinance apply to you.
 This law requires that you repair plumbing leaks and install certain water and energy conservation measures to obtain a Certificate of Compliance prior to transfer of title.

-SFPUC water conservation technicians can help customers identify plumbing fixtures that do not meet the Water Conservation Ordinance requirements, provide free high-efficiency showerheads and prequalify toilets for rebates when you sign up for a FREE Water-Wise Evaluation.
+SFPUC water conservation technicians can help customers identify plumbing fixtures that do not meet the Water Conservation Ordinance requirements and provide free high-efficiency showerheads when you sign up for a FREE Water-Wise Evaluation.

 Residential Water Conservation At a Glance